salman-shaikh7/PySpark/Spark Therory Manish Kumar.md

 * If we hit any action spark will create a Job.
 * If we excecute transformation it will not create a Job which is called lazy evaluation.
 *  Spark builds a DAG of stages representing the sequence of transformations that need to be applied to the data.

+>> ### Spark SQL Engine (catalyst optimizer)

+*   Structured API executation.

+*   Code in DataframeAPI or SQL ->>> SPARK SQL Enginer ->>> RDD's (Javabyte code).

+    >> 4 Phases SPARK SQL ENGINE/Catalyst Optimizer

+    1. Analysis :

+    2. Logical Planning/optimization : optimize/reduce data to read by analyzing all transformation.

+    3. Physical Planning :

+    4. Code Generation

+*   Catalog : Metadata storage for our data.
+*   Analysis Exception error : When Spark is unable to read file from catalog.
+I.e File is not present.

+>> ### RDD

+Data will be distributed across cluster/ each excecuter.

+Resilient : In case failure it will know how to recover.

+RDD's are immutable.

+RDD_01 ->> RDD_02 ->> RDD_03

+All these steps stored in DAG.

+If Spark loses RDD_03 it knows via DAG how to recover it.